 The extreme Texas drought has made hay feeders even more important than ever.
-Given the extreme conditions and the lack of natural hay and even the lack of hay from neighboring states available to be trucked in, it has become a necessity to have hay feeders that eliminate any kind of waste.
+Given the extreme conditions and the lack of natural hay and even the lack of hay from neighboring states available to be trucked in, it has become a necessity to have hay feeders that eliminate as much waste as possible

 Barn World has a large selection of hay feeders that minimize waste and maximize the amount of hay that gets to your herd.
 Please view our large hay feeder selection online to minimize the cost of feed and help eliminate any possibility of selling out any livestock.